-Here’s a rundown of the parts (and eSpares part numbers) I ordered:
+Here’s a rundown of the parts I ordered:

-So for around £37, I’ve saved on a Engineer call out fee (or worse buying a new dishwasher).
+So by ordering these and completing the fix myself, I’ve saved on a Engineer call out fee (or worse buying a new dishwasher).

 eSpares also sell the tool kits with the bits you’ll need to undo the ‘special screws’ – they’re like a allen key socket but more star shaped.
 I had access to a set so I didn’t need them.